renmuell/TwitterAnnotator/README.md

 # TwitterAnnotator

-This is a little prototype i designed and programmed for a friend.
-You can annotate a tweet with one of three labels.
+Twitter Annotator is an UI-Prototype for annotation tweets.
+Currently it has a dummy back-end to showcase the concept.

+While helping a friend to annotate tweets for his research paper, i created this little prototype.
+It was partly a design challenge and i wanted to show some possible improvements for this ui.

 Goal was simplicity and elegance.

 ## Features

 - browser history support
 - tweet syntax highlight
-- pause annotation
+- pause the annotation
-- as much vanilla JavaScript as possible
 - keyboard support:

   Q - previous